Seagate/cortx/doc/CORTX on JBOD.rst

     - This setting cannot be changed after the installation is complete.

     - You can create another non-root user to avoid logging in to the servers as root all the time.
 Please allow this user to run all commands using sudo (add it to the "wheel" group).

+6. If you have Mellanox HCAs on your servers, please proceed to the next step.
+If not, proceed to step 8.

+7. Install Mellanox OFED from http://linux.mellanox.com/public/repo/mlnx_ofed/4.7-3.2.9.0/rhel7.7/x86_64/MLNX_LIBS/.
+You must reboot the system after completing the installation.

+  - Supported Version - 4.7-3.2.9.0

+   - Other versions are not supported.

+8. Download CORTX ISO and CORTX 3rd_party ISO files from <url to github location>.

+9. Upload the ISOs to the first server in the cluster that you are planning to install.
+It is recommended to have the ISOs in the same location.

+10. On all three servers, setup Python 3.6 virtual environment.
+Refer https://docs.python.org/3.6/library/venv.html.

+   - Supported Version - 3.6

+    - Other versions are not supported.

+11. Configure DNS and DHCP server, if used, with the host names and IP addresses for each server.

+  - Each server should have FQDN assigned to it.
+The FQDN should be associated with the IP address of the management network interface.

+  - Configure IP addresses on Management and Public Data network interfaces on each server using one of the following methods:

+   - static IP addresses for each of the network interfaces

+   - dynamic IP addresses for each of the network interfaces

+   **Important Notes**

+   - CORTX does not support IPv6.
+Only IPv4 is supported.

+   - If you are using dynamic IP addresses, please map the MAC addresses of the respective interfaces to the IP address in the configuration of your DHCP server.
+This is required to avoid possible IP changes when the leases associated with DHCP expire.

+   - If DHCP server is used, ensure that DHCP server passes host names to the servers.

+   - Do not configure DHCP to assign the IP address to the private data interfaces.
+This interface is configured by the CORTX software installer.
+By default, the configuration uses **192.168.0.0/24** subnet.
+This setting can be changed by providing necessary information in the config.ini file.
+For more information, move to step 12.

+   You also need two static IPs to be used as Virtual IPs (VIPs).
+One VIP will be used as Management VIP and another VIP will be used as Cluster (Data) VIP.

+   - The Management VIP should be from the same subnet as the rest of the Management network IPs.

+   - The Cluster (Data) VIP should be from the same subnet as the rest of the Public Data network IPs.

+   **Notes**

+   - VIPs utilize CLUSTERIP iptables module that relies on multicast.
+For CORTX to function appropriately, multicasts should be allowed for Management and Public Data networks.

+   - These static IPs are required regardless of whether DHCP is used to provide IP addresses for each server interface or not.

+   - You must configure DNS resolution for these VIPs.

 ******************************
 Installation of CORTX Software